 From College to University of The Bahamas: A Noble Legacy

-When first established, the College’s academic offerings were limited to associate degrees, certificates and diplomas.
-However, compelled by the need to help to develop the human capital necessary to build a more prosperous and competitive Bahamas, the College accelerated its undergraduate programme development and, in the early 1990s, introduced baccalaureate degree programmes in a variety of disciplines such as Business, Education, Science and Nursing.
-Indeed, at the time of its transition to the University of The Bahamas, the College was offering some five bachelor degree programmes in approximately fifty-five majors.
+The institution’s initial academic offerings were limited to associate degrees, certificates and diplomas.
+Compelled by the mandate to help to develop the human capital necessary to build a more prosperous and competitive Bahamas, the College accelerated its undergraduate programme development and, in the early 1990s, introduced baccalaureate degree programmes in a variety of disciplines including Business, Education, Science and Nursing.
+At the time of its transition to University of The Bahamas, the College was offering some five bachelor degrees in approximately fifty-five majors.

-In recognition of the need to develop an infrastructure which would support university status, the institution established new offices and departments and, in 1998, restructured the academic departments into three faculties covering nine schools with each faculty headed by an Academic Dean.
+Recognising the need to develop an infrastructure which would support university status, new offices and departments were established and, in 1998, academic departments were restructured into three faculties covering nine schools with each faculty headed by a Dean.
 The nomenclature for faculty was changed from lecturer and senior lecturer to assistant professor, associate professor and professor.
-The College also introduced generous paid study leave opportunities so that Bahamian faculty and staff could upgrade their credentials.
-Also in 1998, the then Prime Minister of the Commonwealth of The Bahamas, the Rt.
+Generous paid study leave opportunities were introduced so that Bahamian faculty and staff could upgrade their credentials.
+Also in 1998, the Rt.
 Hon.
-Hubert A. Ingraham, presented in Parliament a three-year development plan for the College which included the Government’s commitment to facilitating the transition of the College into a University.
+Hubert A. Ingraham, Prime Minister of the Commonwealth of The Bahamas, presented in Parliament a three-year development plan for the College which included the Government’s commitment to facilitate the transition of the College into a University.

 In August 2000, The Bahamas Hotel Training College was amalgamated with the institution, producing the School of Hospitality and Tourism Studies, later known as the Culinary and Hospitality Management Institute.
-In the same year, a Bachelor of Laws in conjunction with the University of the West Indies was offered; the institution later added a Bachelor of Pharmacy in conjunction with the University of Technology, Jamaica, to its programme offerings.
+In the same year, a Bachelor of Laws in conjunction with the University of the West Indies was offered; a Bachelor of Pharmacy in conjunction with the University of Technology, Jamaica, was later added to programme offerings.

-Cognizant of the need to further expand its offerings and make graduate programmes available at the institution, in 2001 the College offered its first graduate programme, the Master of Education in School Counselling with Kent State University.
-The College continued to offer graduate programmes with other international partners such as the Master of Arts in Teaching and Learning with Technology with the Iowa-based Ashford University and a Master of Science in Library and Information Science by the University of South Florida.
-Kent State University’s Master of Education degrees in Special Education and Educational Administration, and Massachusetts-based Wheelock College’s Master of Science degree in Early Childhood and Elementary Teaching have also been facilitated by The College.
-The College offered its first independent graduate degree, a Master of Business Administration, in Fall 2010 and later added a Master of Science in Reading with a concentration in Inclusive Education.
+Cognizant of the need to further expand its offerings and make graduate programmes available, in 2001 the first graduate programme, Master of Education in School Counselling with Kent State University, was offered.
+Graduate programmes continued to be offered with other international partners such as the Master of Arts in Teaching and Learning with Technology with the Iowa-based Ashford University and a Master of Science in Library and Information Science by the University of South Florida.
+Kent State University’s Master of Education degrees in Special Education and Educational Administration, and Massachusetts-based Wheelock College’s Master of Science degree in Early Childhood and Elementary Teaching have also been facilitated.
+The College’s first independent graduate degree, a Master of Business Administration, was offered fall 2010; a Master of Science in Reading with a concentration in Inclusive Education was later added.